 Take all the marathons you‘ve run, all the hard beach runs, tough gym sessions and put them in the back of your mind.

 You are climbing at altitude now…this will test you.

 Here‘s a summary:

-But nothing is easy about travelling in Africa, so its up to you whether you‘ll let Kilimanjaro beat you.
+But nothing is easy about traveling in Africa, so it's up to you whether you‘ll let Kilimanjaro beat you.

 If you do get to the top, take some time to enjoy it and give yourself a pat on the back!
 You‘ll only stand on the peak for a few minutes, so take them all in.